Douglas Kenney: National Lampoon

 National Lampoon 1964 High School Yearbook Parody, which Kenney co-wrote with P. J. O'Rourke, was the best-selling edition of the magazine.
 It was based on an earlier two-page piece by Kenney and Michael O'Donoghue, a National Lampoon writer and editor.

 Kenney had a five-year buyout contract with the Lampoons publisher, Twenty First Century Communications.
 Kenney, Beard, and Hoffman took advantage of this, dividing a sum of $7 million among them.
 Kenney remained on the staff until 1977, when he left the magazine to co-write the screenplay to National Lampoon's Animal House with Chris Miller and Harold Ramis.

 Kenney said of his time with the National Lampoon:

 The Harvard Lampoon was my "animal house".
 I didn't want it to end, so I got Matty to make it a national magazine.
 Now, as I look back at the past decade, I see a group of about 30 people that I have worked with again and again.
 I expect to work with them for the next ten years.
 We were the generation that discovered that alienation is funny.
 We found that if you take an existentialist, add a hot Camaro, a skateboard, and a lot of dope, you have a working, vital existentialist who can get a job at the National Lampoon."

-Kenney had a small role in Animal House as Delta fraternity brother "Stork", with two lines of dialogue.
-Stork's key scene is in the big parade climax, when he pushes the drum major away and leads the marching band down a blind alley.
-(Miller, as Hardbar, appears in the same shot during the escapade.)
+Kenney had a small background role in Animal House as Delta fraternity brother "Stork", with one line of dialogue.
 Kenney selected this role for himself as he felt it was the one that fit him best.
 Produced on a very modest budget, National Lampoon's Animal House was, until Ghostbusters in 1984, the most profitable comedy film in Hollywood history.